Battle of Vianden

-The Battle of Vianden alternatively called Battle of Vianden Castle took place November 19, 1944 in the small town of Vianden, in northern Luxembourg.
+The Battle of Vianden also known as the Battle of Vianden Castle took place November 15, 1944 and ended on November 19, 1944.
+The battle was mainly fought in the small town of Vianden, in northern Luxembourg.
 It was one of the most important battles of the Luxembourg Resistance during World War II.

 Prelude

 While the Grand-Duchy of Luxembourg had been liberated by U.S. Army forces in September 1944, the German troops pulled back to Germany and took up new defensive positions along the border rivers Moselle, Sauer and Our.
 As soon as the country was liberated, Luxembourgish resistance members formed a militia across the country and were equipped with arms and ammunition by the United States Army.
 Often agents would be up on the castle walls observing the German lines through binoculars on the other side of the river.

 Most of the Luxembourgish militia took up positions at the German border and occupied the important observation posts along the Rivers Our and Sauer.
 One of the most important posts was Vianden Castle from which the Luxembourgers could look deep into German territory and report German troop movements to the Allied Forces.
 Vianden Castle was described by one German General as a massive gothic fortress towering over the valley.